Alice Blue Home

 Alice Blue Image

-Difference Between Open Interest And Volume – Faqs
+Open Interest Vs Volume – FAQs

-The main difference between Open Interest and Volume is that Open Interest represents the total number of outstanding contracts in the market, while Volume measures the number of contracts or shares traded within a specific period.
+The main difference between Open Interest and Volume is that Open Interest shows the total number of active, unsettled contracts, indicating market participation, while Volume reflects the number of contracts traded within a specific period, showing market activity and liquidity.

-3. What Are The Advantages Of Open Interest?
+4. What Are The Advantages Of Open Interest?

 We hope that you are clear about the topic.
 But there is more to learn and explore when it comes to the stock market, commodity and hence we bring you the important topics and areas that you should know: